yehiaArafa/golangCompiler/README.md

 # GoLexicalAnalyser
-A lexical anaylser for GOLANG written by java.
+A lexical anaylser and a LVM Parser for GOLANG written by java.